WestleyArgentum/westleyargentum.github.io/README.md

 ### Organizations

-Some coworkers and I host the [Bay Area Julia Users](http://www.meetup.com/Bay-Area-Julia-Users) meetup.
-We schedule presentations by people who've done interesting work with Julia, and sometimes we show off our own stuff as well.
+I co-founded the [Bay Area Julia Users](http://www.meetup.com/Bay-Area-Julia-Users) meetup with some co-workers, and it quickely became the biggest Julia meetup in the world.
+We scheduled presentations once a month or so and had a wide range of speakers present interesting projects done with the language.

 ### Education